 How I’m Using AI to Help with Health and Fitness

-For those following along, you know that one of my core values is Health and Fitness.
 For years I’ve been careful about what I eat and make sure I get plenty of exercise.
 A few years ago, I began intermittent fasting and adopted a “mostly keto” diet, and that had been working very well to keep me healthy and fit.

 Personalized, multi-expert based nutrition guide

 I had read about 35 top books by experts on nutrition on my Kindle and highlighted key sections.
 I exported and compiled them and uploaded them to ChatGPT, and had Chat analyze all of it, looking for the most agreed-upon concepts and advice.
 It then used that to create a single Comprehensive Nutrition Guide for Metabolic Health, Gut Health, and Longevity.
-You don’t have to read all those books to do the same: you can just tell ChatGPT your basic information and your health goals, and ask it to produce a nutrition guide based on the most common science-backed advice from multiple experts.
+You don’t have to read all those books to do the same: you can just tell ChatGPT your basic information and your health goals, and ask it to produce a nutrition guide based on the consensus science-backed advice from multiple experts.

 Understanding the impact of individual foods